-Every day Tennis Majors looks back to the biggest moments in tennis history.
+Everyday Tennis Majors looks back to the biggest moments in tennis history.
 On September 12, 2009, Kim Clijsters, who had just come back on the Tour after a two-year hiatus, won the US Open without even holding a WTA ranking

-What happened exactly on that day
+What happened exactly on that day?

-The players: Comeback queen Kim Clijsters and future No 1 Caroline Wozniacki
+The players: Kim Clijsters and Caroline Wozniacki

 The only thing she didn’t manage to achieve was claiming a Grand Slam title: she played the semi-finals at the Australian Open and Wimbledon, and she was runner-up at both the French and the US Open, being defeated each time by fellow Belgian Justine Henin.
-In 2005, after a great summer, she finally won her first Grand Slam Title at the US Open, defeating Mary Pierce in the last round (6-3, 6-1).
+In 2005, after a great summer, she finally won her first Grand Slam title at the US Open, defeating Mary Pierce in the final round (6-3, 6-1).
 As the winner of the US Open Series, Clijsters doubled her prize money, receiving a $2.2 million prize (at the time, the largest in women’s sports history).
-To general astonishment, she announced her retirement in May 2007, in order to start a family, but two years later, she came out of that retirement.
+To everyone’s surprise, she announced her retirement in May 2007, in order to start a family, but two years later, she came out of that retirement.
 She played her first event at Cincinnati thanks to a wildcard, and as she defeated world No 6, Svetlana Kuznetsova, to reach the quarter-finals, she gave everyone a warning that she was there to compete for the big titles.

-The place: Arthur Ashe Stadium, Flushing Meadows, New York
+The Place: Flushing Meadows, New York

 The US Open (known as the US National Championships before 1968 and the start of the Open Era), was established in 1881, and, although it is the only Grand Slam to have been played every single year without an interruption since its beginning, it moved several times locations throughout the 20th century.
-First held in August 1881 on grass courts at the Newport Casino, on Rhode Island, the tournament moved to New-York in 1915, where it was held at the West Side Tennis Club, at Forest Hills until 1977 (with the exception of years 1921-1923, when the event was moved to Philadelphia).
+First held in August 1881 on grass courts at the Newport Casino, on Rhode Island, the tournament moved to New York in 1915, where it was held at the West Side Tennis Club, at Forest Hills until 1977 (with the exception of years 1921-1923, when the event was moved to Philadelphia).